 PC: Peterson Design and Photography

 First up on your checklist: Choose a date for your engagement party and assemble the invites.
 This is something your friends and family can help with (especially your MOH).
 You can go snail mail or digital; you’ve got plenty of options for web platforms and tracking.

-- Put together a guest list.
-(Engagement parties are more intimate.
-Think 10-75 people, all of which would also be invited to the wedding.)
+- Put together a guest list: engagement parties are more intimate, so think 10-75 people, all of whom would also be invited to the wedding.

 - Purchase stamps for snail mail and set a date for friends and family to help you assemble the invites!

-- For digital templates, use a mailing software or the company’s native platform to input email addresses.
+- For digital templates, use mailing software or the company’s native platform to input email addresses.

 - Press send or put everything in the mailbox.

 - Track RSVPs to collect a final guest count.